www.scantips.com

 9 Compute Sensor Size above from the measured dimensions of

-Field Width × Field Height (same units) actually measured AT the distance and focal length specified above.
+actually measured in the view AT the distance and focal length specified above.

-The Angle of Field of View is independent of the field distance, but the angle is computed from sensor size and focal length.
+The Angle of Field of View is independent of the field distance.
+The angle is computed from sensor size and focal length.
 The Field Distance is not limited to be only the subject or focus distance.
 Here it means the distance to the point where you want field size calculated.
 It might be the background distance for example (which then would show the Field of View at the background distance).
 A 2nd distance can be entered for convenience, but it is the same result as simply changing the first distance.

 When you specify a different embedded format (like 16:9 video on your 3:2 or 4:3 camera sensor, or a photo 4:3 format on your native 16:9 camcorder), this changes the effective sensor area and size from the format's original native value (usually a different image height), and changes the Crop Factor and the Field of View too.
 The calculator can show this.